Decorating your home in time for spring can be a fun project and a wonderful way to welcome the warmer weather.

 Once you have your hands on a great can, feel free to paint it however you like.
 You could have more than one can in an arrangement!
 Pair this with Peonies, other potted plants, and an old repurposed wooden fruit crate to meld the worlds of rustic and chic to create something classy that still feels relaxed and homey.

 It’s All About The Texture

 Why should your yard get to enjoy the Hydrangea blooms all by itself?
-A beautiful pastel cluster perks up one corner of the porch in this eclectic design.
+A beautiful pastel cluster perks up one corner of the front porch in this eclectic design, in my opinion.
 I just love using simple elements and lots of texture on my tables.

 The wicker basket used instead of the traditional vase to display the Hydrangeas adds to the rustic feel, making this one of my favorite spring porch ideas.